 Description: To better prepare a college bound student, this course is designed to further explore advanced accounting topics that will most likely be presented at the collegiate level.
 It is intended for students interested in pursuing a Business major and is structured as an independent study.
 Students will get their first introduction to Automated Accounting Software.
-Topics covered in this course will include but are not limited to, Accounting Information for Management Decisions, Financial Statement Analysis, Statement of Cash Flows, Cost Accounting for a Merchandising Business, Cost Accounting for a Manufacturing Business, Accounting Transactions and Financial Reporting for a Manufacturing Business, and Budgeting and Accounting for a Not-For-Profit Organization
+Topics covered in this course will include but are not limited to, Accounting Information for Management Decisions, Financial Statement Analysis, Statement of Cash Flows, Cost Accounting for a Merchandising Business, Cost Accounting for a Manufacturing Business, and Budgeting and Accounting for a Not-For-Profit Organization.